 Outpatient care offers substance abuse treatment during the day or evening, while you return home or to a sober living facility at night.
-Outpatient treatment can follow an inpatient program, or by someone already in recovery looking for additional support.
+An outpatient treatment program can follow an inpatient program, or by someone already in recovery looking for additional support.

 Will Outpatient Care Work For Me?

-Outpatient care is best suited for those with a mild to moderate substance abuse problem.
-Perhaps it was caught in the early phases and never developed into a completely life-altering addiction.
-Outpatient care is great when someone needs flexibility in scheduling due to other life responsibilities, such as family or work.
+Outpatient care is best suited for those with a mild to the moderate substance abuse problem.
+Substance abuse caught in the early phases without developing into a completely life-altering addiction can be treated through outpatient care.
+Outpatient care is great when someone needs flexibility in schedule due to other life responsibilities, such as family or work.

 In order for outpatient care to work, you must be motivated to stay sober.
-Since you are not under constant supervision, temptation can get the best of someone in the early stages of recovery.
-Those who are severely addicted to a substance and have been for quite some time, will most likely need a more intensive form of treatment, such as an inpatient program.
+Since you are not under constant supervision, the temptation can get the best of someone in the early stages of recovery.
+People with a severe addiction to a substance for an extended period of time will most likely need a more intensive form of treatment, such as an inpatient program.

 Outpatient treatment offers much more freedom than an inpatient program.
 Some choose to stay in a sober living facility while they attend, however, living at home is also an option.
 This will make the cost of outpatient treatment generally much lower than an inpatient facility.
 Most will work around your schedule so that you don’t need to sacrifice your job for your well-being.
 Not having to interrupt your normal schedule allows for more discreet treatment, since an extended absence from everyday life isn’t necessary.
 Outpatient treatment allows guests to find a balance between their life and recovery.